Despistado: History

-Despistado was active from 2001 to 2004.
+Despistado was active from 2001 to 2004, and 2013–present.
 The band consisted of vocalist and guitarist Dagan Harding, guitarist Leif Thorseth, bassist Joel Passmore and drummer Brenan Schwartz.

-Despistado released their first EP, The Emergency Response, in 2002 (produced by David j Taylor); it was subsequently re-released in 2004 on Jade Tree Records.
+Despistado released their first EP, The Emergency Response EP in 2002 (produced by David j Taylor); it was subsequently re-released in 2004 on Jade Tree Records.
 Widely hyped as a "next big thing", the band's single "A Stirstick's Prediction" was used in a commercial for T-Mobile.
-In 2004, "A Stirstick's Prediction" was contributed to the compilation album "Take Action!
-Vol 4".
+In 2004, "A Stirstick's Prediction" was contributed to the compilation album, Take Action!
+Vol 4.

-After many cross-Canada tours in 2004 which reportedly left the band exhausted and riven by personal tensions, they returned home to prepare for an international tour in the fall; due to family obligations, Passmore declined to participate in the fall tour through the United States with The Weakerthans, and was temporarily replaced by Robin Sernich.
-By Christmas the band had broken up.
-Their full-length album The People of and Their Verses, completed before the band's breakup, was subsequently released on Jade Tree in 2005.
+After many cross-Canada tours in 2004 and touring through the U.S., the band was left exhausted and riven by personal and business tensions.
+They subsequently returned home to prepare for an international tour in the fall of 2004 with The Weakerthans.
+However, due to stresses of touring life, and a lack of shared business goals, the band suffered their first break up.
+Subsequently, their full-length album The People of and Their Verses was digitally released on Jade Tree in December of 2005.

-Passmore is currently in the bands Sylvie and Rah Rah.
-Dagan Harding is preparing to release his second solo album, as well as playing with Thorseth in the band Geronimo throughout the late 2000s.
-Schwartz played with Anatta and Porticoast prior to those bands breaking up.

-The band undertook a brief reunion tour in 2009.
-They again reunited in 2013 for a tour of Western Canada, performing some new material during the latter tour.
+The band undertook a reunion tour in 2009 and again reunited in 2013 for a tour through Western Canada, performing some new material during the latter tour.
 The band planned for a vinyl reissue of The People of and Their Verses, and have acknowledged but not yet officially confirmed to the media the possibility of recording a new album in the future.

+Their latest EP, Nocturnal Anthem, was released on Grind Central Records on October 2021.